Div290/SplitEE/README.md

-## UBERT: Unsupervised Adaptive Early Exits in BERT
+## EESplit: Early Exit in Deep Neural Networks with Split Computing

-This repository is the official implementation of UBERT.
-The experimental section of UBERT can be divided into two major parts:
+This repository is the official implementation of EESplit.
+The experimental section of EESplit can be divided into two major parts:

 Part 1 (Finetuning and predictions): We finetune the ElasticBERT backbone after attaching exits to all the layers on RTE, SST-2, MNLI and MRPC (GLUE) datasets and then obtain prediction as well as confidence values for the evaluation (SciTail, IMDB, Yelp, SNLI, QQP)(GLUE and ELUE datasets except IMDB) i.e. all exit predictions for all samples (num_samples X num_exits)

-Part 2: Evaluate UBERT using the prediction matrix which could be done by running "UBERT one exit" file.
-We have provided the prediction matrix for Yelp dataset as a csv file which could be used to evaluate UBERT(Early_Exit_Confidence_data_yelp____.csv)
+Part 2: Evaluate EESplit and EESplit-S using the prediction matrix which could be done by running first Finetuning_of_ElasticBERT_over_datasets.ipynb then run ucb_implementation_using_side_info.py and ucb_implementation_without_using_side_info.py.
+We plotted the regret, accuracy and cost performance of the EESplit and EESplit-S algorithms which could be done by running Accuracy_cost_plots.ipynb and regret_calculation.ipynb file

-For UBERT with 2 exits execute the "UBERT_for_two_layers_reduced" file.

 ## Requirements
 To install requirements